-Running a formal bid process or requesting a logistics request for quote (RFQ) is common among large CPG shippers.
+Bid season is approaching and completing a request for quote (RFQ) is common among large CPG shippers.
 Especially those with high volume, frequently run freight lanes.

-The goal is to secure capacity and stabilize freight pricing for orders throughout the year.
+The goal of conducting the freight bid process is securing capacity and stabilizing pricing for orders throughout the year.
 This strategy directly contrasts with quoting every order as it becomes ready to ship, which will subject your operation to freight market pricing and capacity fluctuations.

 When it comes time to send out your logistics RFQs, who should you include in the process?